Keto Tortilla Chips

 Key ingredients

-- Almond flour – This nut flour is the base for our chips.
-Using almond flour yields a nutty flavor and provides substance to our chip.
-Almond flour also turns golden brown as it fries.
+- Almond flour is the base for the chips.
+It provides substance, a slightly nutty flavor, and turns golden brown as it fries.

-- Protein powder – This ingredient is what makes these chips crunchy and crispy.
-You can’t substitute the protein powder and you shouldn’t omit it.
-Make sure you select unflavored or else your chips may have a strange sweet flavor.
+- Protein powder is what makes these chips crunchy and crispy.
+You can’t substitute it and you shouldn’t omit it.
+Make sure you select unflavored or the chips will have a strange sweet flavor.

 2/3 cup almond flour